Gavinkuo123456/CE2T-6-Axis-Robotic-Arm/README.md

 - Allen keys/Hex keys
 - Wire strippers
 - Multimeter
-- Laser cutter(optional, You can use drill and ahnd saw)
+- Laser cutter(optional, You can use drill and hand saw)

 ## 🔧 Assembly Instructions